Laubach Literacy International is started by Dr. Frank Laubach in Syracuse, NY. His motto is “each one, teach one.”

 Literacy Volunteers of America is founded by Ruth J. Colvin in Syracuse, NY.

 The Buffalo chapter of Literacy Volunteers is formed.

 Laubach Literacy International and Literacy Volunteers of America, Inc. merge to form ProLiteracy.

-In July 2012, Literacy Volunteers of Buffalo & Erie County merged with Literacy Volunteers of Niagara County to create Literacy New York Buffalo-Niagara, Inc.
+Literacy Volunteers of Buffalo & Erie County, Inc. merges with Literacy Volunteers of Niagara County to become Literacy New York Buffalo-Niagara, Inc.

 Our vision is that all people in Erie and Niagara counties are literate.

-Copyright © 2019 Literacy New York Buffalo-Niagara, Inc. – Website designed by OtherWisz Creative
+Copyright ©2023 Literacy Buffalo Niagara.
+Website designed by OtherWisz Creative.